This article is aimed at those who are new to London, or who have not fully explored east London.

 Shoreditch & Bethnal Green

 You don’t need a street sign to tell you when you’re traversing the borough boundary from the City into Hackney.
 The buildings drop from 20 storeys to two, and the uniform suits give way to a rather more alternative look.
 At the southernmost boundary is community favourite the Whitechapel Gallery, founded in 1901 to ‘bring great art to the people of East End’.
 This is a mission statement it continues to fulfil more than a century later, championing brilliant artists and local talent in its beautiful Arts and Crafts building.
-Its current monogram show, a retrospective of photography and film by Chris Marker, runs until 22 June.

 The V&A Museum of Childhood houses a collection of childhood-related artefacts from the 17th century to the present.
 Much like the main site in South Kensington, the Bethnal Green outpost runs a diverse range of temporary exhibitions and events alongside the permanent collection.
-The Great Diary Project, until 12 October, explores the impact of significant historical events on children and teenagers through their diaries.
-Hand Me Over Hand Me Downs considers adoption in the UK, particularly of children from China.

 Dalston, Kingsland Road, Stoke Newington

 As Shoreditch has become ever more popular, the tidal wave of gentrification has washed further north along the A10.
 Flowers East, the Kingsland Road branch of the Mayfair contemporary art gallery, has a big and bright space with a changing programme of selling exhibitions.
-During June and July, you can see recent paintings by Royal Academician Terry Setch.

 A little further north is school-trip favourite the Geffrye Museum.
 Contained in a row of almshouses (London’s earliest social housing) is a series of typical middle-class English living rooms from the last 400 hundred years.
 Documenting how we lived in an accessible and engaging way, the Geffrye Museum explores notions of class, culture and social identity through interior design and furniture.
 Complementing the room settings is the beautiful walled garden, showing a similar progression in English tastes in gardening from Elizabethan times to the present day.
 A smart, modern gallery space houses temporary exhibitions.
-The excellent Useful + Beautiful: Contemporary Design for the Home is on until 25 August.

 Despite the gravitational pull of the West End, Dalston’s Arcola Theatre has established a reputation as a powerhouse of performing arts creativity.
 Founded in 2000, Arcola works with established names and up-and-coming talent to produce high quality, innovative work.
-It has no fewer than five shows in June, including a very modern take on Waiting for Godot and Rodgers & Hammerstein’s Carousel.

 If your appetite for culture still isn’t sated, and you haven’t be sidetracked by the excellent Vietnamese and Turkish food en route, the lovely Hang-Up Pictures in Stoke Newington is well worth a visit.
-Featuring work by innovative contemporary artists, the programme of exhibitions is always diverse — recent shows have included a beating human heart in the window and an infinity coffin.
+Featuring work by innovative contemporary artists, the programme of exhibitions is always diverse — past shows have included a beating human heart in the window and an infinity coffin.

 Further east, the Museum of London Docklands tells the story of London through one of its most valuable assets — the river.
 Without the Thames, there would almost certainly be no London, and this excellent museum explains why.
 More accessible, and arguably more engaging, than its City counterpart, the Museum of London Docklands covers 2,000 years of history.
 Particularly impressive is the honest and sensitive exhibit dealing with one of the most significant — and shameful — sources of London’s prosperity: the slave trade.

 The museum, housed in a Georgian sugar warehouse on West India Quay, is arranged across several floors — don’t aim to do more than one in a single visit.
 As you might expect, there is more content than you could see in one day.
-This year, it will stage its biggest ever temporary exhibition: Bridge.
-From June to November, visitors will have the chance to explore London’s bridges and their impact on Londoners through historical and contemporary art, photography and film.
-Londonist is the media partner.

 A mile up the road, in Mile End, is the Ragged School Museum.
 When Dr Bernardo came to London in the late 19th century, he opened the Ragged School as a place where poor children could get a free basic education.
 An authentic Victorian classroom has been recreated, and each year 16,000 children experience a lesson as it would have been taught back in the day.